 Note that the backup type can be full or incremental, with the incremental level as high as Incr 4.
-See Figure 1-14 on page 63.
-Refer to the RMAN documentation for details on incremental backup levels.
+See Figure 1-14 on page 58.
+See the RMAN documentation for details on incremental backup levels.

 Figure 1-15 Starting an Interactive Backup